 Suggested Topics for Other Scholars

-The different types of lac insects, and the different qualities of the dyes produced from their nests.
+• What are the different types of lac dyes, and how do they differ from one another?
 (See the Networking Cambodian and Thai Weavers tab.)